 Researchers think that after losing so much smooth muscle tissues, the arteries are easily damaged by mechanical stresses such as blood pressure, making them vulnerable to failure in the form of coronary artery disease or strokes.
 They'll test that in the next phase of their research, and will try to determine why progeria cells do not use the best pathway for repairing DNA damage.
 They also plan to use the smooth muscle cells derived from human induced pluripotent stem cells to test new treatments for progeria.

 Cao, who has developed friendships with some progeria patients, took her research team, which includes three UMD undergraduate students, to a 2013 Progeria Research Foundation workshop where they met progeria patients.

 "The students began thinking, 'My research is so important for the families.'
 It's a lot of motivation for them," Cao said, "and a lot of pressure for all of us to work quickly."

 This research was supported by the National Institute on Aging (NIA) of the National Institutes of Health (NIH) under Award No. R00AG029761.
 The content of this article does not necessarily reflect the views of the NIH.

 The research paper "Mechanisms controlling the smooth muscle cell death in progeria via down-regulation of Poly (ADP-ribose) polymerase 1," Haoyue Zhang, Zheng-Mei Xiong and Kan Cao, was published online May 19, 2014 in Early Edition of the Proceedings of the National Academy of Sciences.

-* News Release by University of Maryland: Disabled World makes no warranties or representations in connection therewith.
+*News Release by University of Maryland: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.